Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Quantization flow
 -----------------

-The first step in the workflow is to train a model.The trained model is the starting point for the quantization stage.
+The first step in the workflow is to train a model.
+The trained model is the starting point for the quantization stage.
 Once it is established that the overall model configuration prior to quantization yields a satisfactory performance on the task, one can proceed with quantization.